Luminous at Darling Quarter: Technology

 At Darling Quarter, each window forms a 'pixel' in the canvas and forms an animated picture when viewed from far away.
-The system uses RGBW LEDs for colour.
+The system uses RGBW LEDs (red, green blue and white light emitting diodes) for colour.
 It also integrates music using graphic synchronisation to visualise sound-based designs.
 Darling Quarter uses automated timber louvres to reflect light (running along the windowsills, angled upwards with a 10-degree spreader lens).
-It is powered using solar panels.
+The lighting technology is powered using solar panels.

 Darling Quarter

 Lendlease designed and constructed Darling Quarter for owner APPF Commercial and first proposed the idea of a permanent space for illuminated art.
 Darling Quarter precinct includes a community green, children’s playground, and a large number of world-food restaurants, cafes and bars, and reflects Lend Lease’s enthusiasm for iconic new spaces for future generations.

-The digital façade is active six evenings a week.
-On Tuesdays, Wednesdays and Thursdays, displaying ‘soft’ images (such as clouds or waves).
-On Friday, Saturday and Sunday 'Luminous' displays interactive artworks that aim to invite debate and make art critics – and artists - of every citizen and visitor.

-Sydney has a growing reputation for light shows, particularly due to the annual Vivid Sydney festival and the SPARC DESIGN lighting conferences at the Museum of Modern Art, which are regularly sponsored by Klik Systems and other long-term supporters in the Australian lighting industry.
-Vivid Sydney was inaugurated in 2008, curated in 2010 by Laurie Anderson and Lou Reed and is billed as an international carbon-neutral festival of Light, Music and Ideas.
-The 2012 musical line-up includes Sufjan Stevens and Florence & The Machine.